sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 When syncd on DPU crashes, from HA perspective, the impact would be:

-- HA agent will fail to connect to syncd.
+- `hamgrd` will fail to connect to syncd.
 If it lasts long, it will look like a DPU hardware failure or PCIe bus failure.
-- HA agent cannot invoke SAI APIs for initiating bulk sync or receive SAI notifications for bulk sync being done.
+- `hamgrd` cannot invoke SAI APIs for initiating bulk sync or receive SAI notifications for bulk sync being done.

 However, when this happens, we will ***NOT*** drive the HA pair into standalone setup, but keep the HA pair running as is, and wait for syncd to recover.